ology/techn.ology.net/blog/2022/01/17/if-mozart-were-a-programmer/index.markdown

 ---

 After searching a bit, I found the [transcription of possible phrases](https://musescore.com/user/30029219/scores/5943501) that were allegedly used by Mozart.
 These are simple, single measures of treble and bass motifs in 3/8 time.
-And there are about 100 of them.
-So far, I only have 32 bars covered.
+And there are about 100 of them...

 So I had my work cut out for me: 1) implement the selection and playing of these motifs.
 And 2) tediously turn the measures into MIDI-Perl (the ~100 bars).